SansanaNicolas/Personal-Programming-Docs/TerminalCommands/windows.md

 ### CD
 One of the most essential Windows console commands.
 It is used to change directories, using the formula *cd < DirectoryPath >* to go to the specific directory or folder that you tell it to, or *cd..* (with a colon) to exit a folder and go to the top level or folder where was staying.

+### CD -
+This command returns you to the folder you were in previously.

 ### DIR
 The command lists the contents of the directory or folder where you are, showing all the subfolders or files it contains.
 With this command you will be able to know if the file you are looking for is there or to which subfolder to navigate.